lenzarchive/lenzarchive/README.md

 > *"I'm an import engineer btw 🗣️💢"*

 Hey!
-I'm a full-stack developer from Indonesia 🇮🇩 who's absolutely passionate about coding and building cool stuff.
+I'm a students developer from Indonesia 🇮🇩 who's absolutely passionate about coding and building cool stuff.
 Fun fact: I'm married to Sunaookami Shiroko from Blue Archive ✨ (yes, the "Archive" in my username is totally inspired by that amazing game!)

 I usually write all my project documentation in professional English because, you know, global standards and all that.
 My username reflects my mission: creating a personal archive of learning, experiments, and epic projects - just like collecting memories in Kivotos!